barbarbar338/react-use-lanyard/README.md

 # 🧦 Contributing

-Fell free to use GitHub's features.
+Feel free to use GitHub's features.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/my-feature`)